Garret Anderson: Anaheim Angels

 On April 13, 2004, Anderson agreed to a $48 million, four-year contract extension through 2008.
 The deal included a team option for 2009 with a $3 million buyout.

 Anderson began experiencing chronic ailments in 2004 that limited his playing time and production, including an arthritic condition and plantar fasciitis in his feet.
 In 2005, he began to see more regular time as a designated hitter to ease the wear and tear on his body.
 Anderson's production in 2006 was roughly on par with his 2005 production, with both seasons seeing him hit 17 home runs and drive in at least 85 runs.

 On August 21, 2007, he drove in a team-record 10 runs, including a grand slam and a three-run homer, in the Los Angeles Angels' 18–9 win over the New York Yankees.
 Anderson became the 13th player in Major League history to have 10 RBIs in a game.
 Anderson now holds the team record for grand slams with eight and RBIs in a game with ten.
 This performance has been part of a general resurgence in the second half of the 2007 season, a relief to Angels fans who may have wondered if Anderson's career was near its end after a mediocre, injury-plagued first half.
 Instead, Anderson has led the majors in RBIs in the latter part of 2007.
 On September 7, Anderson drove in a run on an RBI single, to set a franchise record for most consecutive games with an RBI with 11.
 The streak lasted for 12 games, during which time he drove in 22 runs.

 On October 28, 2008, the Angels announced they would decline their $14 million option on Anderson's contract and exercised a $3 million buyout.

 Atlanta Braves

 On February 24, 2009, Anderson agreed to a one-year deal with the Atlanta Braves for $2.5 million.
 On April 5, 2009, in the Braves' first game of the season, Anderson collected the 2,369th hit of his career, and the first he had with any franchise besides the Angels.

 On July 2, 2009, Anderson hit the first career pinch-hit home run of his career.

-On October 1, 2009, Anderson became the 89th player to reach 2,500 base hits, getting a single off of Washington Nationals pitcher Garrett Mock.
+On October 1, 2009, Anderson became the 89th player to reach 2,500 base hits, getting a single off Washington Nationals pitcher Garrett Mock.